9 States With No Income Tax

 If you’re looking for a place to retire, low income taxes are good, but no income taxes may be even better.
 Nine states — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming — have no income taxes.
 New Hampshire, however, taxes interest and dividends, according to the Tax Foundation.
 (To find the maximum income tax in your state, simply mouse over your state on the map above.)

 Other state taxes fill the revenue void

-Join today and save 25% off the standard annual rate.
+Save 25% when you join AARP and enroll in Automatic Renewal for first year.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 Taxes aren't everything

-Granted, taxes are a big part of most people’s budgets.
-But you may have other reasons to move that don’t hinge on your tax bill.
+You may have other reasons to move that don’t hinge on your tax bill.
 For example, you may need medical care in an area that has higher taxes.
 Or you may wish to live close to your children or grandchildren.
 Or you may simply like the view out your back window.
 Some priorities are hard to work out on a spreadsheet.

 John Waggoner covers all things financial for AARP, from budgeting and taxes to retirement planning and Social Security.
 Previously he was a reporter for Kiplinger's Personal Finance and USA Today and has written books on investing and the 2008 financial crisis.
 Waggoner's USA Today investing column ran in dozens of newspapers for 25 years.